Emojis are the pineapple on pizza for marketers.

 - Stylistic preferences

-While we’ve established the stats by age, gender, profession, location etc., it’s important to remember that humans are not just numbers, and even if your emoji subject line performed well in testing, a personal stylistic preference of the recipient may not always be in line with the majority.
+While we’ve established the stats by age, gender, profession, location etc., it’s important to remember that humans are not just numbers, and even if your emoji subject line performed well in testing, a personal stylistic preference of the recipient might not always be in line with the majority.
 Use your critical thinking, especially when working with individual emails and not campaigns.

 - Different rendering on different platforms

-We’ll dwell on this a little more further on, but as you may know, different platforms display emojis differently.
+We’ll dwell on this a little further on, but as you may know, different platforms display emojis differently.
 Be mindful of that.

 - Gradual loss of novelty